Guide

 Beware of the cash flow trap

-Manage your cash flow carefully in construction because you often pay for materials upfront and get paid after the project.
+Cash flow management is critical in construction because you often pay for materials upfront and receive payment after the project.
 Careful planning helps you stay financially secure.

 The cash flow trap: You pay $50,000 for warehouse materials upfront.
-If your client cannot pay, you may only recover 10 – 20% of your costs, leaving you out of pocket.
+If your client can't pay, you may only recover 10–20% of your costs, leaving you out of pocket.

 Build for the future with Xero

-Proper construction accounting foundations protect your business just like strong building foundations protect structures.
+Proper construction accounting protects your business.
 When you organize your accounting systems properly and maintain them consistently, you'll:

-- maximize profitability by identifying which projects make money and which do not
+• maximize profitability by identifying which projects make money and which don't

 FAQs on construction accounting